 Video: Russ Mawby discusses Common Human Values.

 Michael Josephson, keynote speaker at the 1989 17th Annual Conference of the Council of Michigan Foundations, founded the Josephson Institute in 1987 with the mission to “improve the ethical quality of society by changing personal and organizational decision making and behavior.”

-Historical Document: See the program for the 1989 annual conference.
+Historical Document: Program for the 1989 annual conference.

 Josephson had a particular interest in the developing ethical values and behaviors of young people and was intrigued by the Michigan Community Foundations’ Youth Project and its trust in providing youth with significant grantmaking dollars.

-One of CMF’s members is the Fetzer Institute, an organization dedicated to the quest for love and forgiveness.
-Fetzer is an operating foundation, focusing its grantmaking on projects and individuals who advance their mission of love and forgiveness.
+The Fetzer Institute, a member of CMF, is an operating foundation that supports projects and individuals who advance their mission of love and forgiveness.
 An operating foundation is a specialized subset of the grantmaking foundation community that does not accept grant proposals from the general public, but directly selects individuals and charitable grantees to accomplish work they have determined they would like to have done.

 For example, the Fetzer Institute brought together a working group of poets and humanists who spent several years examining the myths, legends, and children’s folk tales that describe philanthropy.
 These resources were combined into a guidebook and a discussion agenda to be used by others interested in philanthropy.
 The myths, legends, and folk tales, along with the discussion guides, were then given to Learning to Give as a resource for teaching philanthropy in the classroom from a worldwide perspective.
 This philosophy was translated into Fetzer’s mission statement at the time: